carpentries/workshop-template/_extras/customization.md

 For example, if the URL for the repository is `https://github.com/gvwilson/2015-07-01-miskatonic`, the URL for the website will be `http://gvwilson.github.io/2015-07-01-miskatonic`.

-You should not need to modify any of the other values in `_config.yml`.
+You should not need to modify any of the other variable values in `_config.yml`.

 ## Home Page (`index.md`): data in the YAML header